orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   - Live:  Yes
   - Live snapshot:  Yes

-* Ebuild digest "no match" warnings must be fixed to avoid short circuiting *DEPENDs, to avoid breaking upstream security expectations, to avoid runtime failures.
+* Ebuild digest "no match" non-fatal errors must be fixed to avoid short circuiting *DEPENDs, to avoid breaking upstream security expectations, and to avoid runtime failures.

 * Do not use nested *DEPENDs generators.